German CDU confirms Laschet as new leader in postal ballot

 Laschet, premier of Germany’s most populous state and the self-styled Merkel continuity candidate, won 83.35% of the valid postal votes cast by 1,001 delegates, the CDU said.
 He beat arch-conservative Friedrich Merz in Saturday’s online ballot by a 521-466 margin.

-Laschet must now unite a unite a conservative bloc that, despite her four successive federal election victories, has never been entirely comfortable with Merkel’s centrist course.
+Laschet must now unite a conservative bloc that has never been entirely comfortable with Merkel’s centrist course, despite her four successive federal election victories.

-“The CDU remains Germany’s Europe party,” Laschet told reporters, stressing that he wanted his leadership of the party to be marked by dialogue with its grass roots.
+“The CDU remains Germany’s Europe party,” Laschet told reporters, stressing that he wanted his leadership to be marked by dialogue with the party’s grass roots.

 Merkel, Europe’s predominant politician and a consistent winner with German voters since taking office in 2005, has said she will not run for chancellor again in September’s federal election.